 People watching always fascinates me.
-Especially around popular tourist attractions.
+Especially around popular tourist attractions like the Chicago Bean!

 Like Chicago’s Cloud Gate sculpture in Millennium Park, better known as the Bean.
 The weirdly-shaped piece of stainless steel offers the chance to take some awesome photos of the Chicago skyline with its distorted reflections.

 You’ll find dozens of people at the Bean at all hours of the day.
 Some take simple photos of the bean itself, others walk underneath to take photos of themselves, and still others pose and get creative.

 It’s kind of fun when the people searching for that perfect photo opportunity unexpectedly become part of a photo themselves.
 I like that hunter-becomes-the-hunted role reversal.

 So take a look at some of my pics of people taking pics at the Bean.
 And scroll to the bottom to read a tip on how you can snag a hard-to-get photograph of the Cloud Gate sculpture during the day with absolutely no one around it.

 Chicago Bean Pictures of the Cloud Gate Sculpture

 The Bean is totally free to visit, and it’s one of the top Chicago activities at night.
 Get your Chicago Bean pictures anytime of day.
 Obviously, during nice summer days, you can expect a lot more people around the sculpture.

 During the winter, you can ice skate right in front of the Bean!
 That’s an awesome activity for tourists and out-of-towners who are passing through the Windy City during the winter months.

 And now on to our Chicago bean pictures!
 I turned the camera on the photographers.